Fact-checked by the ZeroinDaily editorial team

 Google Meet

-Google Meet is the frictionless choice for Google Workspace users.
-It requires no app download, runs fully in-browser, and integrates directly with Google Calendar and Drive.
+For Google Workspace users, Meet is the path of least resistance.
+No app download is required, calls run fully in-browser, and Google Calendar and Drive connections are automatic.
 For smaller teams under 50 people, the free tier covers most use cases with 60-minute unlimited calls included.

 Around and Whereby

 Around targets async-native startups with a floating video dock that keeps calls visible while working.
-Whereby offers fully browser-based meetings with no account required for guests — a significant UX win for client-facing teams.
-Both are gaining traction among teams that treat video as a supplement to written communication, not a replacement for it.
+Whereby offers fully browser-based meetings with no account required for guests, a meaningful UX advantage for client-facing teams.
+Both are gaining traction among teams that treat video as a supplement to written communication rather than the default first move.

 How Are AI Features Changing the Video Conferencing Comparison?

-AI-generated transcripts, meeting summaries, and action-item detection are now the primary battleground for Zoom alternatives remote teams are weighing — not call quality or screen sharing, which all platforms have commoditized.
-The teams saving the most time are those using platforms where AI features are native and require no extra setup.
+AI-generated transcripts, meeting summaries, and action-item detection are now the primary battleground, not call quality or screen sharing, which every major platform has commoditized.
+Teams saving the most time are those where AI features are native, not bolted on through a third-party integration.

 Microsoft Teams Copilot can generate a structured meeting recap within seconds of a call ending, pulling tasks directly into Microsoft Planner.
 Webex by Cisco offers real-time translation across over 100 languages, making it the top pick for globally distributed teams according to Cisco’s Webex product documentation.
 Zoom’s AI Companion is competitive but sits behind a paid tier that adds roughly $6.99 per user per month.